 - Elimination of under breast rash or irritation

-Is A Breast Reduction Right For Me?
+Is Reduction Mammoplasty Right For Me?

-Women often consider breast reduction if the size of their breasts leads to back pain.
-Women also seek breast reduction for the simple fact they want more proportioned breasts to their body size or they want to be able to fit into more desirable bras.
+Women often consider reduction mammoplasty if the size of their breasts leads to back pain.
+Women also seek breast reduction if they want better-proportioned breasts to complement their body size or if they want to be able to fit into more desirable bras.

-How Is Breast Reduction Performed?
+How is Breast Reduction Performed?

 Dr. Palmer performs breast reduction surgery in his office operative suite under IV sedation with tumescent anesthesia.
-Preoperatively, the breast is marked to accurately lift the nipple areola complex to the proper position and to delineate the amount of skin to be removed.
+Before surgery, the breasts are marked to accurately lift the nipple areola complex to the proper position and to delineate the amount of skin to be removed.
 After the incisions are made, breast tissue is removed to achieve the desired size requested by the patient.
-The tissue is then brought together over drains.
-The skin is closed separately.
-Typically incisions are necessary around the areola, vertically beneath it, and under the breast itself.
+The tissue is then brought together over the drain, and the skin is closed separately.
+Typically, incisions are necessary around the areola, vertically beneath it, and under the breast itself.

-Breast Reduction Recovery
+What is Breast Reduction Recovery Like?